Trucking industry in American culture: 1939–1980

 The 1971 made-for-tv film Duel portrayed a truck driver as an anonymous stalker, and was the first feature-length film directed by Steven Spielberg.

-The television series Movin' On starring Claude Akins and Frank Converse as two "gypsy' truck drivers, ran on the NBC Network from 1974 to 1976.
+The television series Movin' On, starring Claude Akins and Frank Converse as two freelance truck drivers, ran on the NBC Network from 1974 to 1976.
 The show featured a 1974 Kenworth W-925, which some fans of the show claimed was the actual star.

 White Line Fever was a film released in 1975, that told the story of a Vietnam War veteran who returns home to take over his father's trucking business, only to find that corrupt shippers want to force him to carry illegal contraband.
 The movie played upon several cowboy and western film motifs, and portrayed the notion that truck drivers are possessed with a certain wanderlust.

 In 1976, the number one hit on the Billboard chart was "Convoy", a novelty song about a convoy of truck drivers evading speed traps and toll booths across America.
 The song inspired the 1978 action film Convoy, featuring a shirtless and defiant Kris Kristofferson screaming "Piss on your law!"
 After the film's release, thousands of independent truck drivers went on strike and participated in violent protests during the 1979 energy crisis (although similar strikes had occurred during the 1973 energy crisis).

 The year 1977 saw the release of Smokey and the Bandit, the third-highest-grossing film of that year, beaten only by Star Wars and Close Encounters of the Third Kind.
 Protagonist Burt Reynolds as "The Bandit", who escorts "The Snowman" in an effort to deliver contraband (or "bootleg") beer, envisions trucking as a "hedonistic joyride entirely devoid from economic reality".
 Breaker!
 Breaker! was another 1977 action film focused on truck drivers, starring Chuck Norris and displaying movie posters with the tagline "...he's got a CB radio and a hundred friends who just might get mad!"

 Sylvester Stallone starred in the 1978 film F.I.S.T., a story loosely based on the Teamsters Union (a labor union which includes truck drivers) and its then president, Jimmy Hoffa.

 In 1979 B. J. and the Bear aired starring Greg Evigan, a television series about a trucker and his chimpanzee companion.